Lance Morrow

-Lance Morrow (born September 21, 1939, Philadelphia, Pennsylvania) is an American essayist and writer, chiefly for Time magazine, as well as the author of several books.
+Lance Thomas Morrow (September 21, 1939 – November 29, 2024) was an American essayist and writer, chiefly for Time magazine, as well as the author of several books.
 He won the 1981 National Magazine Award for Essay and Criticism and was a finalist for the same award in 1991.
-He has the distinction of writing more "Man of the Year" articles than any other writer in the magazine's history and has appeared on The Late Late Show with Craig Ferguson and The O'Reilly Factor.
-He is a former professor of journalism and University Professor at Boston University.
+He had the distinction of writing more "Man of the Year" articles than any other writer in the magazine's history and appeared on The Late Late Show with Craig Ferguson and The O'Reilly Factor.
+He was a professor of journalism and University Professor at Boston University.

-Background
+Early life

-Lance Morrow was born on September 21, 1939, and was raised in Washington D.C., where he attended Gonzaga College High School.
+Lance Thomas Morrow was born in Philadelphia on September 21, 1939, and was raised in Washington D.C., where he attended Gonzaga College High School.
 His father, Hugh Morrow, was for many years a chief aide to New York Governor and later Vice President Nelson Rockefeller.
 Morrow graduated magna cum laude from Harvard University in 1963 with a BA in English literature.

 Career

-Morrow joined Time in 1965 after a brief stint with the now-defunct Washington Star.
+Morrow joined Time in 1965 after a two-year stint with the now-defunct Washington Star.
 As a reporter, he covered the 1967 Detroit race riots, the Vietnam War, the Nixon administration and the Watergate scandal.
-He also has penned several of Times "Man of the Year" articles.
+He also penned several of Times "Man of the Year" articles.
+Morrow had conservative and progressive-leaning views, with The Washington Post noting that he was skeptical of affirmative action while also supporting environmentalist policy.